 For example, when we go around Cape Caution, we don’t just say, “Today is acceptable weather, let’s go!”
 Instead, we invite you to look at all the data available and we walk through our decision-making process with you.

 Our goal is to help you cruise home confidently on your own!

 Q: How many boats will be on the flotilla?

-Q: Is my boat too small to go to Alaska?
+Q: Is my boat too small to go to Alaska or around Vancouver Island?

 A: Probably not, but it might be too small for you to go to Alaska on.
-Sam has taken a 22’ boat to Alaska, but that’s not for everyone.
+Sam has taken a 22’ boat to Alaska and around Vancouver Island, but that’s not for everyone.
 As long as you’re comfortable onboard your boat for several months, it’s seaworthy, and it has about 120 nautical miles of range your boat is up to the task.

 Q: How large a boat can be accommodated on the flotilla?